-However, in this post, we're going to focus on the web design tools dedicated to testing your UX efforts.
-We'll start with some data testing tools and services, and end with a few super-helpful resources to help further your understanding.
+However, in this post, we're going to focus on the web design tools (opens in new tab) dedicated to testing your UX efforts.
+We'll start with some data testing tools and services (you can also try some of these web hosting services), and end with a few super-helpful resources to help further your understanding.

 UsabilityHub’s key value proposition is 'Settle design debates with data'.
 You can’t beat that!
 This tool is a great alternative to more expensive remote user testing solutions on the market.
 It offers solutions for five-second tests, click tests, surveys, navigation tests and A/B preference tests.

 Userbrain attempts to streamline the user testing process for smaller teams or professionals that are just getting started with UX testing.
 You can input a web URL and write a simple task.
 Userbrain takes care of the rest by recruiting for you and sending you recordings, five to 15-minutes long, that you can watch any time.
 A great way to get your feet wet with UX testing.